Close (2022 film)

-Close premiered at the Cannes Film Festival on 26 May 2022 to critical acclaim and won the Grand Prix, specialized critics praised the performances and approach to toxic masculinity.
-The film is a co-production between Belgium, France and the Netherlands.
-It was released by Diaphana Distribution in France on 1 November 2022 and by Lumière in Benelux on 2 November.
-On 24 January 2023, the film was nominated for the Academy Award for Best International Feature Film at the 95th Academy Awards.
+The film had its world premiere at the main competition of the 2022 Cannes Film Festival on 26 May, where it won the Grand Prix, and received critical acclaim.
+It was theatrically released in France on 1 November by Diaphana Distribution, and in the Benelux on 2 November by Lumière in Benelux.
+It was nominated for the Academy Award for Best International Feature Film at the 95th Academy Awards.
 It also won the André Cavens Award for Best Film by the Belgian Film Critics Association.
-At the 12th Magritte Awards, Close received ten nominations, including Best Screenplay for Dhont, becoming the most nominated film of the ceremony.
+At the 12th Magritte Awards, Close received ten nominations, including Most Promising Actor for Dambrine and De Waele, becoming the most nominated film of the ceremony and ultimately winning seven awards.

 Plot

 In rural Belgium, two 13-year-old boys, Léo and Rémi, are best friends who exhibit a deeply intimate affection for one another.
-They have a habit of sleeping next to each other in the same bed in Rémi's bedroom.
+They have a habit of sleeping in the same bed in Rémi's bedroom.
 Rémi's parents, Sophie and Peter, accept this without judgment and love Léo like a second child.
-Léo's family also helps run agricultural work at a flower farm, where Léo and Rémi also like to play together.
+Léo's family helps run agricultural work at a flower farm, where he and Rémi like to play together.

-After a carefree summer together, the two boys start high school and find themselves in the same class.
-A trio of female classmates openly ask if the two are a couple.
-Léo vehemently denies it, while Rémi doesn't comment on it.
-Léo becomes uneasy with this external perception, with instances of homophobic slurs directed towards him by boys who notice their intimacy.
-Wanting to avoid being ostracized, he begins new friendships and takes up ice hockey, from which he deliberately excludes Rémi.
+At school, a trio of female classmates openly ask if the two are a couple.
+Léo vehemently denies it, while Rémi does not comment.
+Léo becomes uneasy with this external perception, exacerbated by homophobic slurs directed towards him by other boys.
+Fearing being ostracized, he begins new friendships and takes up ice hockey, from which he deliberately excludes Rémi.
 One night, while sleeping over at Rémi's, Léo decides to sleep on a separate mattress.
 Upon waking up, he finds Rémi sleeping on the same mattress as him.
-The two wrestle, starting off playfully but becoming increasingly rough, leaving Rémi hurt and confused.
-They don't mention the incident to their parents.

-Over the school year, Léo becomes progressively distant from Rémi, despite Rémi's attempts at interaction.
-Léo stops sleeping over at Rémi's, starts riding his bicycle with students other than Rémi, continues participating in ice hockey, and spends more time working with his family at the farm.
-Rémi finally confronts Léo about why they barely spend time together anymore, to which Léo acts defensive.
-Distraught and angry, Rémi attacks Léo and the two fight in the playground in front of other students.
+Léo turns aggressive, leaving Rémi hurt and confused.
+Léo becomes progressively distant from Rémi, despite Rémi's attempts at interaction.
+He stops sleeping over, starts riding his bicycle with students other than Rémi, continues participating in ice hockey, and spends more time working with his family at the farm.
+Rémi finally confronts him, to which he acts defensively.
+Distraught and angry, Rémi attacks Léo and the two fight.